Analyzing Avnet (AVT) & The Competition

-Avnet (NASDAQ: AVT) is one of 24 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it compare to its peers?
-We will compare Avnet to similar companies based on the strength of its earnings, profitability, valuation, institutional ownership, dividends, analyst recommendations and risk.
+Avnet (NASDAQ: AVT) is one of 24 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it compare to its rivals?
+We will compare Avnet to similar companies based on the strength of its dividends, institutional ownership, risk, earnings, analyst recommendations, profitability and valuation.

 Dividends

-This is a summary of current ratings for Avnet and its peers, as reported by MarketBeat.
+This is a breakdown of recent ratings and price targets for Avnet and its rivals, as reported by MarketBeat.com.

 |Sell Ratings